Spooky, Mysterious Kelly Butte

-A few photos of Kelly Butte Park [map], in outer SE portland.
+Here are a few photos of SE Portland's Kelly Butte [map], a city park in outer SE portland between Division & Powell, just east of I-205.
 Very few people know about this place, and it appears the city likes it that way.
 I visited on a warm sunny afternoon, in the middle of summer, on a weekend, right in the heart of a 2-million-strong city, and saw exactly two other people, plus one dog.
 They were as surprised as I was to run across other living souls in the park.

 The city parks department refers to the area, very briefly, as "Kelly Butte Natural Area".
 Which I guess is supposed to indicate that there aren't any public facilities here.
 Not anymore, anyway.

-Kelly Butte is visible from downtown Portland and all over the east side, and you drive right past it on I-205, Division, and Powell, but getting closer isn't easy.
+Kelly Butte is visible from downtown Portland and all over the east side, and and is bordered on three sides by some of the busiest roads in the metro area, but it's not really obvious how to get a closer look at it.
 First you have to find your way to the park entrance.
-A Blackberry with Google Maps is a real help here, and having been here before in the park's better days is an even bigger help.
+(I used to say "[a] Blackberry with Google Maps is a real help here", which gives you some idea of how old this post is.).
+Having been here before in the park's better days is an even bigger help than just going by phone maps.
 What you want to do is turn off Division St. onto SE 103rd Ave., going south.
 There aren't any signs pointing to the park, and it's not, umm, an overly affluent area; this may deter many prospective visitors before they ever find the place.
 Just block out the ominous banjo music you think you're hearing, stay on 103rd, and it'll soon turn into a narrow, rutted road winding up the hill.
 You'll come to a battered, rusting gate with a heavily vandalized sign listing the park hours.
 The usual, distinctive wood Portland Parks sign is absent here, and nothing here even gives the name of the park.

 So if you leave your car here (locked, of course) and walk past the gate, the road continues to the top of the hill.
 There you'll find a couple of weedy, abandoned parking lots, cordoned off with lengths of chain link fence.
 The fences stand ajar, unmarked, neither inviting nor forbidding visitors.
 There's a stop sign here, for some reason, again heavily vandalized.
 Next to one of the parking lots is a small meadow area with a nice view of Mt.
-Hood (
+Hood (top photo photo #2), with unmarked trails leading off into the forest in all directions.
+On the surface, the whole area looks like the city simply forgot it had a park out here, or they lost the keys to the front gate one day, or something, and nobody's been here for years, maybe decades.

 If you look closer, you can see that a (very) minimal level of maintenance is going on.
 The grass in the meadow has been mowed recently, and if you wander down to the lower parking lot, there's a pile of dirt with fresh bulldozer tracks in front of... what on earth could this be?

-It's not much to look at these days, but this was once the entrance to the city's Kelly Butte Civil Defense Center.
+>Congratulations, you've just stumbled across the park's big forgotten secret.
+It's not much to look at these days, but this was once the main entrance to the city's Kelly Butte Civil Defense Center.
 Built in 1956, the city describes it as having been "designed to survive a 'near miss' by up to a 20 megaton bomb and to be self-sustaining for up to 90 days."
-Here's a 1960 photo of the city's nuclear bunker, from the Oregon Historical Society.
+Here's a 1960 photo of the city's nuclear doomsday bunker, from the Oregon Historical Society.
 A bit more history at Stumptown Confidential and Urban Adventure League.
 This page mentions the Kelly Butte bunker as well, while discussing the area's "civil defense" preparedness efforts.
-Seems they made all these elaborate emergency plans, and then the 1962 Columbus Day Storm hit, and these best-laid plans utterly failed to work, Katrina-style.
-D'oh!
+Seems they made all these elaborate emergency plans, and then the 1962 Columbus Day Storm hit.
+That storm, a remnant of a massive Pacific typhoon, was one of the worst natural disasters to hit the Northwest in modern times, and it revealed the Civil Defense Center was not quite the impregnable fortress it had been advertised as.

 Later on, this Cold War relic evolved into the city's emergency/911 dispatch center, until that moved into a new, above-ground building in the mid-1990s.
 So it's actually only been empty for about a decade or so.
 I understand the place was never popular with the people who worked here.
 I remember seeing news reports about workers' "sick building syndrome" complaints about the place, and the inside walls were (and presumably still are) covered in lurid and disturbing murals painted in the late '80s by the local artist Henk Pander.